hombit/freddi/Readme.md

 Usage
 -----

-`Freddi` always outputs `freddi.dat` file with temporal distribution of various physical values.
-If `--fulldata` is specified then `freddi_%d.dat` files for each time step are outputted to the same directory with various radial distributions.
-These `*.dat` data-files contain whitespace-seporated data columns with header lines started with `#` symbol.
+`Freddi` runs from the command line with optionally set arguments decribed below.`Freddi` always outputs file `freddi.dat` with  distribution of various physical values over time.
+If `--fulldata` is specified then files `freddi_%d.dat` for each time step are created in the same directory with snapshot radial distributions.
+These `*.dat` data-files contain whitespace-separated data columns with header lines starting with `#` symbol.
 You can use another prefix instead of `freddi` with `--prefix` option and change output directory with `--dir` option.
-If you chose Docker way and would like to specify directory then avoid to use `--dir` option and just replace `` "`pwd`" `` with some local path (for more details see [Docker documentation](https://docs.docker.com/engine/tutorials/dockervolumes)).
+If you choose Docker way and would like to specify the directory, then avoid to use `--dir` option and just replace `` "`pwd`" `` with some local path (for more details see [Docker documentation](https://docs.docker.com/engine/tutorials/dockervolumes)).

-See full list of command line options with `--help` option:
+See the full list of command line options with `--help` option.
+Default values are given in brackets.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 $ ./freddi --help